 This page shows the latest data about how your product listings are currently ranking on your search terms.
 Below is a guide to each data column.

-Best Rank - The best search rank of this product on any of the search terms you are monitoring.
+Best Rank - The best organic search rank of this product on any of the search terms you are monitoring.

 Total Terms - The number of your monitored search terms where this product is returned in the first 10 pages of results.